davidhui2047/Accommodation_Booking_System/Accommodation Booking System/README.md

 # Kit202_Assignment
 # Accommodation Booking System (ABS)
-# Paul Watts, David Chui Fan Hui, Beven Dwyer
+# David Chui Fan Hui

 UniTas Pty., Ltd., starts a new online business which connects travellers and accommodation.
 The company has now decided to develop online accommodation booking system (ABS) which has multiple accommodation venues with multiple hosts.